kform-dev/choreo-docs/docs/04-devguide/reconcilers/04_jinja2template.md

 ## Jinja2 Template Business Logic

 Next, define your reconciler’s business logic as a Jinja2 template.
-The logic can be split across multiple files, but a main file ending with .main.jinja2 is required.
-Subsequent files can have any suffix and are referenced within the main template.
+The logic can be split across multiple files, but a main file main.jinja2 is required.
+Subsequent files can have any name and are referenced within the main template.

-We recommed using the following structure for the filenames:

-`<group>.<kind>.<name>.<suffix>.jinja2`

 ## Example

-Here’s an example of a Go template that creates a Config resource from an Interface resource:
+Here’s an example of a Jinja2 template that creates a Config resource from an Interface resource:

-Main template: device.kubenet.dev.interface.config.nokiasrl.main.jinja2
+Main template: `main.jinja2`
-    - Group: device.kubenet.dev
-    - Kind: Interface
-    - Name: config.nokiasrl.main

 ```yaml
 {%- import 'interface.jinja2' interface -%}